The Buffalo Club: History

+Foundation

-The Buffalo Club was founded in 1996 in Nashville, Tennessee by John Dittrich, best known as the drummer for the country music band Restless Heart.
-Dittrich met vocalist Ron Hemby, a touring vocalist for the contemporary Christian music group The Imperials, in the mid-1990s.
-After Restless Heart disbanded in 1994, Dittrich expressed interest in forming a musical act where he could express more creative control than he got to in his former band.
-As he thought that he was not suitable to work as a solo artist, Dittrich thus decided to form a new band with Hemby.
-The two then recruited guitarist Charlie Kelley, who had previously been a backing musician for Charly McClain and Doug Stone.
+The Buffalo Club was founded in 1996 in Nashville, Tennessee.
+John Dittrich, best known as the drummer for the country music band Restless Heart, founded the group along with Ron Hemby and Charlie Kelley.
+After Restless Heart disbanded in 1995, Dittrich wanted to start a musical act in which he got to exercise more creative control than he had in that band, but did not feel he was suitable as a solo artist.
+He then met Hemby, a vocalist for the contemporary Christian music group The Imperials, and the two recruited Kelley, who had previously been a backing musician for Charly McClain and Doug Stone.
 Hemby assumed the role of lead vocalist.
 Both Kelley and Dittrich served as harmony vocalists, also contributing on guitar and drums respectively.
 Working with Dan Goodman as their manager, the three musicians recorded a demo which was sent to Ken Levitan, then president of Rising Tide Records.
 The label's Nashville division, dedicated to country music, signed the band soon after.
 Hemby and Dittrich said their main influence was the country rock of the 1970s, such as the Eagles, particularly in the use of vocal harmony and acoustic guitar.
 Kelley thought that the band's sound would be appealing to radio as they intended to use fewer instruments on the songs than were normal at the time.
 Hemby thought that the band's sound would have "more aggressive harmony".

-Initially, the group was to be called Johnny Ringo, but was renamed The Buffalo Club as representatives of Rising Tide disliked the original name.
-The name was inspired by the town of Buffalo, Wyoming.
-The Buffalo Club began performing together in November 1996.
+Initially, the group was to be called Johnny Ringo, but was renamed as representatives of Rising Tide disliked the original name.
+According to Hemby, the band wanted a name with a Western theme, and came up with "the Buffalo Club" after a friend of his told him about a group of bars in the town of Buffalo, Wyoming.
 After signing, the band began recording songs with producer Barry Beckett.
-Dittrich had previously worked with Beckett on a movie soundtrack to which Restless Heart had contributed, and chose him to be The Buffalo Club's producer because he "admired" Beckett's production style.
+Dittrich had previously worked with Beckett on a movie soundtrack to which Restless Heart had contributed, and chose him to be the Buffalo Club's producer because he "admired" Beckett's production style.
 Additionally, Hemby noted that Beckett was less controlling than other producers with whom he had worked previously.
-At this point, the band promoted themselves with impromptu acoustic performances in the offices of Nashville record executives.
+By the end of 1996, the band began promoting themselves with impromptu acoustic performances in the offices of Nashville record executives.